dair-ai/emotion_dataset/README.md

 ```

 ## Research Opportunities
 We are expanding this dataset to include more languages.
-If you would like to know more about this research project, find out in our [Slack group](https://join.slack.com/t/dairai/shared_invite/zt-dv2dwzj7-F9HT047jIGkunNKv88lQ~g).
+If you would like to know more about this research project, find out in our Slack group.
+Feel free to reach out to me on [Twitter](https://twitter.com/omarsar0) for an invite to our Slack group.